lizmat/articles/a-path-to-paths.md

 .say for paths.grep: { path-is-pdf($_) }
 ```
 but that would only show the files that appear to be PDF files.
-To actually search in them, you could e.g. instance use *Steve Roe*'s [`PDF::Extract`](https://raku.land/zef:librasteve/PDF::Extract) module.
+To actually search in them, you could for instance use *Steve Roe*'s [`PDF::Extract`](https://raku.land/zef:librasteve/PDF::Extract) module.
 ```raku
 use path-utils <path-is-pdf>;
 use PDF::Extract;